 Your current controls are what is called on/off.
-This mean when your turn your boiler on the output of boiler goes to absolute maximum and burns gas like its free, And either your room thermostat will be satisfied so your boiler will turn off or your boiler will start to get too hot so it will turn off then back on once the temperature decreases.
+This mean when your turn your boiler on, the output of boiler goes to absolute maximum and burns gas like its free.
+Either your room thermostat will be satisfied so your boiler will turn off or your boiler will start to get too hot so it will turn off then back on once the temperature decreases.

 I’m going to use a car as an example here.